sebastianhuus/youtube-remove-watched-button/README.md

-# Watched! - Youtube Remove from 'Watch Later' Button
+# Watched! - Buttons to remove videos from 'Watch Later' playlist

 Make the Watch Later list a bit easier to use.